Bklieger/ai4collab-bruno/CONTRIBUTING.md

 1. Code Style: Maintain the chosen technology stack.
 Write code in a similar style as the existing code, including headers and comments.
 2. Testing: If present, add unit tests or update existing tests as necessary.
 3. Documentation: Update the documentation, the README, or other relevant documentation accordingly.
+4. Attribution: Each code file includes a list of authors.
+Consider adding your name to this list if you make modifications.
+While this is not mandatory, it helps acknowledge your contributions.

 ## Submitting a Pull Request